Top 5 Savvy Tips to Help Cut Surgical Wait Times

-1. Centralize your scheduling setup
+1. Centralize your Scheduling Setup

-A centralized surgery scheduling setup minimizes the time involved in each of these steps, including getting multiple patients precerted at once, which is a huge time saver and also a surgery saver given the insurance companies and their strict procedures and requirements, which can so easily nix a procedure at the last minute.
+A centralized surgery scheduling setup minimizes the time involved in each of these steps.
+Multiple patients can get precerted at once, which is a huge time saver.
+This is also a surgery saver given the insurance companies and their strict procedures and requirements, which can so easily nix a procedure at the last minute.

-2. Keep a move-em-on-up list
+2. Keep a Move-em-on-up List